Did you know that fall is one of the best times of year to visit San Francisco?

 There’s no better place in the entire region to explore inspiring modern art than the newly renovated SFMOMA.

-Filled with vast collections of modern and contemporary works of art — much of which is new to public viewing — the SFMOMA is a place where art lovers can spend hours upon hours.
+Filled with vast collections of modern and contemporary works of art, the SFMOMA is a place where art lovers can spend hours upon hours.